Table of Contents[Hide][Show]

 At our house, we avoid antibacterial soaps and make or use natural soaps instead.
-I always keep natural liquid castille soap on hand since it is very versatile and works for over a dozen household uses.
+I always keep natural liquid castile soap on hand since it is very versatile and works for over a dozen household uses.

 There are also soaps and shampoos (like these) that are designed to not interfere with the skin biome.
 The Mother Dirt product contains ammonia-oxidizing bacteria (AOB) that research suggest may help restore healthy skin bacteria.
 (Cool fact- the majority of people who used these products found they could use fewer skin products and many stopped needing deodorant at all!)

 I’ve written about the benefits of homemade soap on several occasions, and have even created several of my own recipes.
 You read more about those here.

 Think About The Laundry